raine/treis/README.md

 # treis

-a simple debugging tool. plug it into any function to see what goes in and comes out, without interfering with the return value.
+a simple debugging tool.

+plug it into any function to see what goes in and comes out without interfering with the return value.

 can be particularly useful when programming in point-free style.